Cyclists Avoid Fatal Road Accidents

 What The Law Says When Cycle Filtering

 As fatal cycle accident solicitors we are all too aware of the dangers that cyclists face when on the road, both pedal cyclists and motorbike riders.
 Due to the nature of the cycle it is tempting to avoid traffic hold ups and queues and filter between stationary or slow moving vehicles.
 Certainly travelling A – B is quicker in this way but poses more danger.
-A useful article can be found in The British Cycling Federation for cyclists and for motorcyclist filtering see Highway Code rules
+A useful article can be found in The British Cycling Federation for cyclists.

 The law on filtering in a nutshell is that whilst it is not against the law to filter between stationary or slow moving vehicles nevertheless it poses a recognised risk which the cyclist has to face.

 In particular when filtering and overtaking a vehicles at a junction often involves an increased risk of an cycle accident including fatal cycle accident claims to be particlary wary of the risks.
 Often a car will emerge from the side road where a gap is left by vehicles on the main road to allow the vehicle to enter the road.
 As this vehicle pulls you of the side road, their vision is obscured, it pulls out in front of the path of the motorcyclists thereby causing the collision.

 Even though the motorcyclist is on the main road, due to the fact that the cyclist is filtering between traffic they are often held to blame in part for the accident: see the case of Powel v Moody for authority.